wix-incubator/wix-rest-docs/guides/QueryVsSearch.md

 * **Search methods** provide powerful text search functionality, aggregations, and result counting.
 * **Query methods** are designed for efficient, low-latency data retrieval with predictable filtering and sorting capabilities.
 * **List methods** provide simple, straightforward access to collections with basic pagination options.
+Generally only avaialable for collections that are limited in size.

 ## Key differences